CSCfi/ollama-lumi/README.md

 ## Patch Notes

+- 2024-09-23: The container image was updated to build for ROCm 6.0.3 in accordance with the September 2024 LUMI system update.
 - 2024-09-17: The container image resulting from this build process was confirmed to work on LUMI after the recent system update.